 "Overall, narcissism is problematic for both individuals and society.
 Those who think they are already great don't try to improve themselves," Bushman said.
 "And narcissism is bad for society because people who are only thinking of themselves and their own interests are less helpful to others."

 The word narcissism comes from the Greek mythological character Narcissus, who was known for his beauty and punished for breaking a nymph’s heart.
 Nemesis, the Goddess of Revenge heard the story and condemned him to fall in love with his own reflection in the water.
 Once he realized his love could not be reciprocated, he killed himself.

 Even centuries ago, the Greeks realized the power and fault in loving oneself with such fervency it destroys not only the people around you but also yourself.
 People who tested higher on the narcissism scale reported more positive feelings, more extravert behaviors, and were less depressed.
-However, the more narcissistic they were rate, the more likely they were less agreeable, angrier, more shameful, guilty, and experienced fear more frequently.
+However, the more narcissistic they were rated, the more likely they were to be less agreeable, angrier, more shameful, guilty, and experienced fear more frequently.